pfheatwole/thesis/meta/outline.rst

      * Specifically, we must introduce more information via flight dynamics

-     * Build intuition for the model-based method by given a "conversational" walkthrough of how a pilot might estimate the wind by watching a glider.
+     * Build intuition for the model-based method by giving a "conversational" walkthrough of how a pilot might estimate the wind by watching a glider.
 They're using domain knowledge; the program should do the same.

-   * Our new goal is to quantify our intuitive knowledge so the filter can integrate it with our data to get what we want.
+   * The new goal is to quantify a pilot's "intuitive" knowledge in a mathematical form.
+The mathematical form enables statistical filtering methods that can combine the knowledge with our data to get what we want.

 #.
 Summarize the contribution of this work